zafarRehan/gesture_volume_control/README.md

         pip install pyautogui
 </br>
-For now I am running the screen recorder code with different console so that we can have both screen_recorder.py and gesture_volume_control.py simultaneously.
+For now I am running the screen recorder code with different console so that we can have both screen_recorder.py and gesture_volume_control.py running simultaneously.
 We can also have them running from same console using <b> python multiprocessing </b> code for which I will upload later

+<h3>Running the code</h3>
+1. Run <a src="/gesture_volume_control.py">gesture_volume_control.py</a> for controlling the volume using finger tip gesture
+2. Run <a src="/HandTrackerModule.py">HandTrackerModule.py</a> just for checking the working of hand tracking by Mediapipe Hands
+3. Run <a src="/screen_recoreder.py">screen_recoreder.py</a> for using python to record your screen.
+Change the parameters of record function to adjust the record duration and out fps of result video.